Ryan White Program

 4. I have some insurance, but my coverage for prescriptions is poor and I have heard that the meds cost a lot of money - is there any way I can get help with this

 Through federal programs and grants, patients who meet financial guidelines can get help with the cost or co-pays of many of their medications.
-The UTMC Ryan White Program has a pharmacy specifically for our patients.
+The UTMC Care Clinic has a pharmacy specifically for our patients.
 Trained professionals can help you find the best prices and help you understand your medications.

 5. Do the medicines really work ?